 Your recovery will vary depending on the type of procedure done and the type of anesthesia you had.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you may be taken to the ICU or your hospital room.

-After staying in the ICU, you will move to a room in the hospital.
+After staying in the ICU and your condition is stable, you will move to a room in the hospital.
 You will stay in the hospital for several more days.

 You may need oxygen for a while after surgery.
 Generally, the oxygen will be stopped before you go home.

 You will be taught deep-breathing exercises to help re-expand the lungs and prevent pneumonia.